-- With regards to safeguarding issues, if staff or pupils discover unsuitable sites, the URL (address) and content must be reported to the Internet Service Provider via the Computing Lead /Head teacher. - Schools should ensure that the use of Internet derived materials by staff and by pupils complies with recent GDPR copyright law (See appropriate policies for more information). - Key Stage 1 Pupils will be taught to be critically aware of the materials they read and shown how to validate information before accepting its accuracy. - Ongoing training will be available to staff in the evaluation of Web materials and methods of developing children's critical attitudes.
+- With regards to safeguarding issues, if staff or pupils discover unsuitable sites, the URL (address) and content must be reported to the Internet Service Provider via the Deputy Head or the IT Technician. - Schools should ensure that the use of Internet derived materials by staff and by pupils complies with recent GDPR copyright law (See appropriate policies for more information). - Key Stage 1 Pupils will be taught to be critically aware of the materials they read and shown how to validate information before accepting its accuracy. - Ongoing training will be available to staff in the evaluation of Web materials and methods of developing children's critical attitudes.